 You’re Not Using Fortnite Chapter 6 Replays Right – Here’s the Settings Guide You Need

-Step 1 – Turn On Replay Recording (Takes 1–2 Minutes)
+Step 1 — Turn On Replay Recording (1–2 Minutes)

-Every single “Where are my replays?” question I’ve gotten has come down to this setting.
-Fortnite does not record matches unless you enable it, and the toggle can get reset after big patches or platform changes.
+Almost every “Where are my replays?” question comes down to this one setting.
+Fortnite does not record matches unless you enable it, and the toggle can reset after big patches or a platform change.

-From the Chapter 6 lobby, do this on any platform:
+From the Chapter 6 lobby, on any platform:

 • Open settings: